-- 12-1 Exceptional student-athletes may participate in a maximum of two special events where participation is by invite-only, earned by the athlete, or will create future participation opportunities without loss of eligibility provided: - 12-1-1 Approval is obtained from the school principal and the IHSAA at least 30 days prior to the event. - 12-1-2 The student has made prior arrangement to complete all missed academic obligations before the end of the grading period in which the absence will occur. - 12-1-3 The student will miss no school-sponsored or association-sponsored event in that sport without permission of the IHSAA.
+- 12-1 Exceptional student-athletes may participate in a maximum of three special events where participation is by invite-only, earned by the athlete, or will create future participation opportunities without loss of eligibility provided: - 12-1-1 Approval is obtained from the school principal and the IHSAA at least 30 days prior to the event. - 12-1-2 The student has made prior arrangement to complete all missed academic obligations before the end of the grading period in which the absence will occur. - 12-1-3 The student will miss no school-sponsored or association-sponsored event in that sport without permission of the IHSAA. - Note: The third event request within the same season will be approved or denied based on the level of the event which must be a national-level event or equivalent.